chingu-voyages/V54-tier3-team-33/README.md

    - Run the command: `npm run dev` in the frontend terminal and `npm run dev` in the backend terminal as well.
 You have now started the frontend side of the project and the backend side.
 You will need to manually open the browser address at [localhost:5173/](http://localhost:5173/)

 ---
+ ## Deploying with Fly.io
+ After installing the dependencies in the previous section you can deploy the ap using [Fly.io](https://fly.io/) with the following steps:

+1. **Sign Up or Log In to Fly.io**:
+   - Run the command `flyctl auth login` and login to your Fly.io account
+2. **Navigate to the Backend Folder**:
+   - In your terminal, make sure you're inside the backend folder of the project.
+If not, use: `cd backend`
+3. **Initialize Fly Project**:
+   - Run the command: `flyctl launch` .
+When prompted pick a unique app name, a region close to your name and select No when asking to create a Postgres database
+4. **Set Environment Variables (Secrets)**:
+   - Run the following command in the backend terminal (replace the values with your own): `flyctl secrets set MONGO_URI=your_mongodb_uri JWT_SECRET=your_jwt_secret
+5. **Build the Frontend into the Backend**:
+   - Run the following command in the backend folder to bundle the frontend and copy it into the backend `dist` folder: `npm run build:ui`
+6. **Deploy to Fly.io**:
+   - Run the final deploy command: `flyctl deploy`
 ## Team

 Voyage 54 - Team 33.
 March 2025 - May 2025.
 (8 weeks)